 Constructed in 1847, the Galeries Royales de Saint-Hubert was the first shopping arcade in Europe.
 Located in the city center, it has over 50 fabulous shops, cafes, theatres, and even a spectacular bookstore.
 The architecture and vaulted ceilings alone are worth seeing.
 It’s also where you’ll find my favorite chocolate shop in Brussels: Mary.

 Budget Hotel – Brxxl City Centre Hostel

-Located in the city centre, the Brxxl City Centre Hostel is a fine choice for budget accommodation.
+Located in the city center, the Brxxl City Centre Hostel is a fine choice for budget accommodation.
 Minutes’ walk from Grand Place and other main sights, it is also close to the metro and train station.
-You’ll enjoy modern rooms with televisions, clean bathrooms with hair dryers, even free shampoo and shower gel.
-The hostel also offers free Wi-Fi, a 24-hour reception and free city maps.
+You’ll enjoy modern rooms with televisions, clean bathrooms with hairdryers, even free shampoo, and shower gel.
+The hostel also offers free Wi-Fi, a 24-hour reception, and free city maps.
 One thing to note is the age restriction in dorms is 40 years old.

 Dorms start around $17 USD